Table of Contents

 What databases does Django support?

-Django supports SQLite (default), PostgreSQL, MySQL, Oracle, and third-party backends, such as Django-MySQL, for JSON data types.
-Its ORM abstracts database interactions, so developers write Python instead of SQL.
+Django supports SQLite (default), PostgreSQL, MySQL, Oracle, and third-party backends such as Django-MySQL for JSON data types.
+Its ORM abstracts database interactions, allowing developers to write Python code rather than SQL.

 Can Django be used for APIs?